 - Grand Hotel Gianicolo

-Classical music is the perfect accompan iment to the works of art that abound in the various museums.
-Visiting some of the museums in Rome in July, you can enjoy this type of music completely live and also take shelter from the heat of the Italian capital these days.
+Classical music is the perfect accompaniment to the works of art that abound in the various museums.
+When visiting some of the museums in Rome in July, you can enjoy this type of music completely live and also take shelter from the heat of the Italian capital.

 As you go through the different exhibits of certain works, you will hear live performances.
 You will hear a very professional musician performing, playing songs of the period.
 I assure you that this kind of event will help you experience something completely new in the capital.